danendradipa/twitter-crawl-nlp/README.md

 ## Key Features:
 - 🔍 Sentiment Prediction: Users can input text to predict sentiment as positive, negative, or neutral using a trained Logistic Regression model.
 - 📊 Data Analysis: Explore and visualize various aspects of the dataset, including distribution of sentiments, word frequency, and more.
-- 📈 KMeans Clustering: Implement clustering on the dataset to identify patterns and group similar sentiments together.
+- 📈 KMeans Clustering: Implement clustering on the dataset.

 ## Installation: